Torfhalal/Torfhalal/README.md

 ### Hi there 👋

+- ⚡ I'm currently participating in the challenge Advent Of Code !
-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on my Portfolio (HTML, SCSS & JS)
 - 🌱 I’m currently learning SCSS & Vue

 <!--